 The real secret to all this, besides my obsessive-compulsive tendency, of course, is the technical jacket by Scott e Vest.
 It’s got enough zippered and Velcro pockets and pouches to please a Sherpa.
 If I was willing to shoulder the added weight, I could probably schlep along the entire World Book encyclopedia and 50 pounds of goat chow.
 The other secret is a hard-earned, Zen-like acceptance that we don’t need most of the crap we dutifully tote along.
 Truth is, walking through an airport without carrying anything at all is a truly liberating experience and something I’ll bet you have never done.

-Of course, like most obsessions, my need to travel light just gets more and more intense with every high.
+Of course, like most obsessions, my need to just gets more and more intense with every high.
 What I’ve discovered is that my good time friends – the camping toothbrushes and quick-drying underwear – turned out to be the entry drugs of the light-travel addicted.
 Worse, mainlining a Scott e Vest jacket and quick-dry drawers only satisfies for so long.

 Arnie Gellman turned me on to the Jack Reacher action novels by Lee Child.
 Reacher is a retired military policeman who travels around the country with just a folding toothbrush and an ATM card – no charge card, no cell phone, no nothing.
 When he gets hungry, he eats.
 When he gets tired, he sleeps.
 And when his clothes get dirty, he buys new duds and leaves the old ones in the trashcan by the clothing store’s fitting room.